djey47/cool-updown-nxt/api/README.md

 ## Processing details: diagnostics

-Diagnostics processor stores the N-1 results in a `previous` field for the devo=ice specific context, and updates current results.
+Diagnostics processor stores the N-1 results in a `previous` field for the device-specific context, and updates current results.

 Here are the diagnostics that are actually processed: